jsa-aerial/aerosaite/README.md

 ## Installation

 Now able to use JDK 8 or JDK 11+.
 However, only tested with 8 and 11, while 16 is deprecated with binary incompatibilities with 17.
-In general just stick with LTS versions.
-So 17 *might* work as well.
-I will try testing that soonish and report here.
+In general just stick with LTS versions.  **UPDATE** jdk-17 has been tested and it also works!

 `java -jar aerial.aerosaite-1.1.0-standalone.jar --install`